Skip to content

 1. Start the container

 This invocation will run with the in-memory database, as the alpine image does not have an own MongoDb instance.
-Port 4566 (gateway) and 4567 (manager) should be reachable. -e AWSMOCK_MONGODB_ACTIVE=false is needed to use the in-memory database and -v /var/run/docker.sock:/var/run/docker.sock for the communication with the host's docker daemon (lambdas, dynamodb).
+Port 4566 (gateway) and 4567 (frontend) should be reachable. -e AWSMOCK_MONGODB_ACTIVE=false is needed to use the in-memory database and -v /var/run/docker.sock:/var/run/docker.sock for the communication with the host's docker daemon (lambdas, dynamodb).
+Ports 6000-6100 are use for the passive mode of the FTP server.

 If you have problems with the docker daemon connection and you see errors like: